-Abbie Hoffman: After spending years underground, Hoffman resurfaced in 1980, lectured at colleges and worked as a comedian and community organizer, He died in 1989 at 52 from a self-inflicted overdose of barbituates due to manic depression.
+Abbie Hoffman: After spending years underground, Hoffman resurfaced in 1980, lectured at colleges and worked as a comedian and community organizer.
+He died in 1989 at 52 from a self-inflicted overdose of barbiturates due to bipolar disorder.

 Jerry Rubin: Rubin went on to work on Wall Street and hosted networking events for young professionals in Manhattan.
 He died in 1994 at 56 after he was hit by a car near his Brentwood, California, home.